oudeismetis/oudeis/content/blog/post-ideas.md

 draft = true
 +++

-Next up: Publish Spark post
+Next up: Get bed finished
 <!--more-->

 If you can see this, it means you can read my project updates before they are released on the website...good for you :)

 ### Publish Schedule
-1. Building a bed (0%)
+1. Finishing the bed (0%)
+1. DRY harmful (50%)
+1. missed-moment subprocess refactor
-1. Spark df chunking post (50% - needs polish)
+1. Spark df chunking post (90% - needs polish)
 1. Spark dtype post (10% - needs copy)
-1. Spooky eyes and/or proton pack

 ### Website TODO
-* Cache invalidation has been weird.
-    * Free to just always invalidate everything?
-    * Always invalidate just the main pages?
-    * What happens with project page updates?
 * /tags/ and /categories/ is always empty.
 Should be a list of posts.

 ### House Improvements
 * Server Rack
 * Soldering Station
-* 3D model house
-    * link to youtube
 * Architect research/thoughts/opinions
     * link to youtube
 * Solar and power wall research